-You may also consult the CSUMB Journals List for a list of journals available at CSUMB in the library or online.
+If you have a specific journal in mind, you may also consult the CSUMB Journals List for a list of journals available at CSUMB.

 MLA (Modern Language Association)